Rugged, rocky trail that runs along a ridge with many expansive viewpoints before arriving at Terrace Pond.

 There was a trail map posted at this intersection showing the old and new maps but those won’t be there forever.

 This photo shows the sign, markers for the end of the spur trail, and the two sets of blue blazes… follow my thumb…

 Continue following BLUE (Terrace Pond North) thru a pretty area with a stream and mossy rocks.

 1.5 – Viewpoint, right after a climb up and near a large rock.
 Greenwood Lake becomes visible to the left, while the NYC skyline can be seen off on the right if it’s clear.
 GPS: View3-TPN

 1.7 – Viewpoint.
 GPS: View4-TPN

-Turn RIGHT and follow BLUE (Terrace Pond North and the rock cairns as they run along the right side of the cut, then cross diagonally to run along the left side.
+Turn RIGHT and continue following BLUE (Terrace Pond North) along the right side of the cut, then follow it as it crosses to run along the left side.
 GPS: Pipeline1/TPN

 2.1 – Turn LEFT, still following BLUE (Terrace Pond North), as it re-enters the forest and leaves the pipeline.
 GPS: Pipeline2/TPN

 2.6 – Turn LEFT to continue following BLUE (Terrace Pond North).
 [WHITE (Terrace Pond Circular) goes left and right] GPS: BLUE-TPN1/WHT-TPC